balancer/code-review/erc4626/StatATokenV2Review.md

     - [StatATokenV2 audits](https://github.com/aave-dao/aave-v3-origin/blob/067d29eb75115179501edc4316d125d9773f7928/audits/11-09-2024_Certora_StataTokenV2.pdf)

 ## Context
-A 4626 Vault which wrapps aTokens in order to translate the rebasing nature of yield accrual into a non-rebasing value accrual.
+A 4626 Vault which wraps aTokens in order to translate the rebasing nature of yield accrual into a non-rebasing value accrual.

 ## Review Checklist: Bare Minimum Compatibility
 Each of the items below represents an absolute requirement for the Rate Provider.
 If any of these is unchecked, the Rate Provider is unfit to use.